• Menu

 What if I Have a Sleep Disorder?

 Some women experience insomnia, restless leg syndrome, sleep apnea, snoring, or heartburn that disturbs their sleep during pregnancy.
-If you suspect your sleep is interrupted by one of these, ask your health care provider about your options for treatment.
+If you suspect your sleep is interrupted by one of these, talk to your doctor or midwife about your options for treatment.

 Don’t stress about sleep.
 If you can’t sleep, get up and do a relaxing activity like journal or knit in dim light.
 Talk to your baby and try to consciously relax your muscles.